 I just poured the hot tub leak sealer down the hole where the filter normally sits.

 Luckily, I only used about a 3rd of the quart sized bottle since that was what it recommended.
 So I had plenty left over for future uses.
 I had also previously filled the tub right up to the lip so I could easily tell if it continued to lose water.

 The next day, I went out and cautiously lifted the lid, expecting to see a big drop in water level.
 Amazingly the level was exactly the same.
 I also saw no moisture on the pavers that my tub sits on.

-Finally, on the 3rd day of zero change in water level, I put the filter back in and applied my normal water treatments.
+In my case, on the 3rd day of zero change in water level, I put the filter back in and applied my normal water treatments.
 By the 4th day, we were back in the tub as usual!
 So far that was about 3 months ago and we’ve experienced no issues.

-Even if I have to repeat this process a couple times a year, since I only used 1/3 of the Marlig Fix-A-Leak, I could easily repeat the process 2 more times before needing to buy another bottle.
+Even if I have to repeat this process a couple of times a year, since I only used 1/3 of the Marlig Fix-A-Leak, I could easily repeat the process 2 more times before needing to buy another bottle.

 Even with purchasing 10 bottles of hot tub leak sealer, that’s still less than having a repair person come out to fix your leaks.

 So in my experience and in my Marlig Fix-A-Leak review, I think this product works perfectly and did exactly what it says it does.

 Want to check my story out?
 You can actually see my Marlig Fix-A-Leak review on Amazon’s product page.
 It’s under my wife’s name since our Prime account is under her name; Cassandra Campbell.
 You’ll also see it’s a verified purchase.